nsu-syspro/haskell-applicative-parser-wwshjts/README.md

 ### Parser combinators

-Now it is time to implement your own library of parser combinators in [src/ParserCombinators.hs](src/ParserCombinators.hs), where we have already provided you with some of usual combinator ideas.
+Now it is time to implement your own library of *parser combinators* in [src/ParserCombinators.hs](src/ParserCombinators.hs), where we have already provided you with a skeleton of usual combinator ideas.
 However, you should improve and extend this library as you solve the rest of the tasks.

 > [!TIP]